 5. Take advantage of the right technologies

-Technologies that can increase traveler policy compliance come in many forms, and they probably deserve the most attention, since they have the potential to significantly improve policy compliance.
+Technologies that can increase policy compliance come in many forms.
 An April 2013 Aberdeen Group Report, “End-to-End Visibility Into T&E Expense Management: Mobile Comes to the Table,” shows that investing in an end-to-end solution (the entire process a traveler takes, from the actual travel to post-travel reporting and analysis) to travel management results in a 44% improvement in compliance.
 Exploring new technologies and ensuring they enable travelers to work within one system throughout the process can help companies maintain policy compliance.

 Many TMCs have partnerships with online booking tools, which they use to track expenses and manage compliance—some even have their own proprietary software.
 Companies without a TMC may use an online booking tool (some require use of the tool; others do not), and some travelers are left to book on their own, follow policy, and hope for reimbursement.
 When it comes to choosing technologies, the best approach is to involve key stakeholders in the conversation, looking at where travel policy compliance has its biggest gaps and seeing what tools are available to help with these specific issues.
 For example, while flights are often heavily scrutinized, hotel bookings can be overlooked.
 Recently, Christopherson Business Travel added Hotel Attachment to its suite of digital travel tools.
 Each day, the program identifies itineraries without hotel reservations, alerts the traveler, and allows the traveler to simply click to make the reservation, request a reminder, attach a hotel reservation made outside the itinerary, or waive the need for a reservation.
 Just getting an automated visual reminder could potentially enhance compliance.
 In fact, ACTE’s “A Best Practices Guide to Corporate Policy Compliance” notes that the use of online booking tools is driving higher compliance just through “the visual guilt factor.”